amirr0r/notes/Networks/README.md

 - Then come the subnetwork.
 - And finally the address of the specific host on this subnetwwork.

+The IP address is divided into a `host part` and a `network part`.

+The process of dividing a network into small networks is called **subnetting**.

 #### IPv4

 The **IPv4** version which provides more than 4 billion unique adresses.
 It uses 32-bit/4 bytes, each is an number ranging from 0-255.

-The IP address is divided into a `host part` and a `network part`.

-The process of dividing a network into small networks is called **subnetting**.
+It is represented either in binary or decimal separated by dots.

 A **netmask** (which is as long as an IPv4 address) to perform this mathematical operation.